ClimateImpactLab/cookiecutter-pypackage/{{cookiecutter.project_slug}}/README.rst

         i.      next up: https://coveralls.io. you got this.

     e.
 Breathe easy.
-That wasn't so bad, was it?
+The next time you push code, these should all update for you!
+Now that wasn't so bad, was it?

-4. Use github:
+4. Develop with github:

     a.
 In general, it's best to file an issue when you want to change something or when you've found a bug, then write tests which test a-priori